GeorgeTsoukalas/-N-N--Queen-Game-Problem/README.md

  1  8  0  6  3  7  2  4  5

 10: 92/100 It is unknown whether or not this is best possible - though I would assume it isn't.
+This is known to not have a perfect solution.

 11: 112/121 This is not best possible - you can get a perfect solution!